 Through the years there have been several calls for art in Public Art Installations.
 Some are permanent, some are short-term.
-These installations have been involved in the public art works of Fort Worth, Grand Prairie and Frisco in Texas and in Washington, D.C.
+These installations have been involved in the public art works of Fort Worth, Grand Prairie, Denton and Frisco in Texas and in Washington, D.C.

 "Ebb and Flow" was chosen by the City of Frisco as their "Art in the Atrium" program between September 2018 and March 2019 in the George A Purefoy Municipal Center.
-Although this was created as a multiple panel piece with each being a separate 20" 20" image, the city chose to hang only the first panel.
+Although this was created as a multiple panel piece with each being a separate 20" 20" image.

 City of Grand Prairie Signal Box, intersection of Carrier Parkway and Arkansas Street